• Skip to primary navigation

 For some school-aged children who have not responded to the Lidcombe Program or the Westmead Program with previous speech pathologists, I have sometimes needed to experiment with different variables to see if I can make a difference.
 In consultation with the client and family, I have sometimes mixed and matched strategies from different treatments to find a combination that works for the client (and his or her family).

 Although I’ve had some good results, I’ve always been concerned to ensure I stick as far as possible with treatment protocols that have been shown to be effective in peer-reviewed research.
-That’s why I’m so excited about a new peer-reviewed study on a mixed (or “hybrid”) stuttering treatment.
+That’s why I was so excited several years ago about a peer-reviewed study on a mixed (or “hybrid”) stuttering treatment.

-Cheryl Andrews and her colleagues from the ASRC, have just published the results of their Phase II trial of a syllable-timed speech treatment for school-aged children who stutter.
+In 2016, Cheryl Andrews and her colleagues from the ASRC, published the results of their Phase II trial of a syllable-timed speech treatment for school-aged children who stutter.
 (You can read more about the Phase I trial that preceded this study here.)
 In summary:

 • 22 school-aged children who stuttered were studied, aged 6-11 years: 16 boys and 6 girls;